Subscribe

 1 This is the component inside the computer that receives the power cord; it converts city-power into the type of power needed by the other components.

-We can address this Brittle Point by having a second copy of the power components—a second power strip with a second cord plugged into a second power supply.
+We can address this Brittle Point with a second copy of the power components—a second power strip with a second cord plugged into a second power supply.
 This is, in fact, exactly what data centers do!

 In short: redundancy—having two things that do the same job.
-It’s twice as expensive, but it buys you robustness.
-This is also what you do with dashboard dials in airplanes.
+It’s twice as expensive, but it buys robustness.
+This is also what airplanes do.

 But what happens if the city power fails?
 Data centers have their own gas-powered generators.
-Which means they also have to stock large amounts of gasoline.
-Gas-powered engines that are infrequently used have a tendency to stop working, so they also test and maintain those units.
+Which means they stockpile gasoline.
+Rarely-used gas-powered engines tend to fail, so they also test and maintain those units weekly.
 Data centers often have multiple generators.
 More robustness, purchased at significant, on-going expense.

 In modern clouds we go yet another step further, because the entire data center is itself another Brittle Point.
-So we have additional, identical servers in a different, physically-separate data center that draws power and network connectivity from different vendors.
-But then you also need a system that knows how to direct traffic to only the servers that are currently available; another system!
-Which itself becomes a Brittle Point.
+So we have additional, identical servers in a physically-separate data center, that draws power and network connectivity from different outside vendors.
+But now we also need a smart networking system that knows how to direct internet traffic to only the servers that are currently available.
+Yet another system, which itself becomes—you guessed it—a Brittle Point.

-And this pattern continues—fix more Brittle Points, at more cost and complexity, sometimes creating new Brittle Points.
+The pattern continues—fix more Brittle Points, at more cost and complexity, sometimes creating new Brittle Points.
+Reliability is expensive.

-This example is applicable to all of the causes of failure above.
+This pattern is applicable to all of the causes of failure above.

-“One platform” is brittle, because if they forward-integrate (i.e. copy you), or remove APIs that you need, or themselves fail, that’s the end of the company.
+“One platform” is brittle, because if the platform-owner forward-integrates (i.e. copies you), or removes APIs that you depend on, or themselves fail, that’s the end of your company.
 One solution is to be multi-platform2.
-Another solution is to only build on platforms where you have a high degree of confidence that the platform owners are committed to supporting their ecosystem by never directly competing with them, and in fact promoting them.
+Another solution is to only build on platforms where you have a high degree of confidence that the platform owners are committed to supporting their ecosystem by never directly competing with them.
+Ideally, the platform even promotes their ecosystem, so that it becomes a growth vector instead of a Brittle Point.
 (Salesforce is currently the best in the world at this.)

-2 Example: At WP Engine, we now run on all three major clouds—AWS, Google, Azure.
-Example: Instead of a tool for listening and responding on Twitter, you also support LinkedIn, Threads, and Mastodon.
+2 Example: At WP Engine, we run on all three major clouds—AWS, Google, Azure.
+Example: A marketing tool for listening and responding on Twitter could add support for LinkedIn, Threads, and Bluesky.
+In this way, additional features can also be risk-mitigation.

-“One marketing channel” is brittle, because if anything happens to it, that could be the end of an otherwise-healthy company.
-The solution is to layer on additional marketing channels, so that variation in any one of them is not fatal.
+“One marketing channel” is brittle, because if anything happens to the channel, that could be the end of an otherwise-healthy company.
+The solution is to find additional marketing channels, so that variation in any one of them is not fatal.
+Of course this also creates growth; again this “double-win” of “growth + risk-mitigation” shows why it’s especially valuable to invest in.

 “One big customer” is brittle.
 One solution is a long-term contract with a serious breakup clause—insurance to bridge the time it will take to win replacement customers.
 Another solution is to prioritize sales until that customer represents a smaller percentage of revenue.
-Also up-front payments, so you have the cash-flow to invest in that growth right now.
+Another is up-front payments, so you have the cash-flow to invest in that growth.
+Another is to charge even more than you originally calculated, again for mitigation cash-flow.
 The typical attitude is, “We now have a large customer, so pour extra money into development to make sure we don’t lose it,” but the right attitude is to use that money to win other customers.

 “One key employee” is brittle.
-Not only might they leave, but what if they just get sick or need to take a vacation?
+Not only might they leave, but they will inevitably get sick or take vacation.
 The usual refrain in the startup world is that none of these are options—everyone has to work 70+ hours/week to the exclusion of other things.
 Talk about brittle!

 Solving these things takes time and money.
-Like the server example, they’re not free, and not quick-fix solutions.
+Like the server example, they’re not free, and not quick-fixes.
 You can’t just hire three more fantastic developers to create a robust engineering team, and you can’t just snap your fingers and find three new efficient, productive marketing channels.

-Therefore, the right attitude is to maintain a list of these risks and then periodically ask: Which one is best to work towards right now?
+Therefore, the right attitude is to maintain a list of these risks and then periodically ask: Which single one is best to attack right now?

 For example, it’s cheaper and easier to experiment with new marketing channels than it is to find, interview, convince, and manage a second software developer, and plus if you can get a second marketing channel online, that will generate revenue, which in turn means you can afford a second software developer.
 In this mini-scenario, the best thing is to focus all your energy on getting a second marketing channel working.

-As you scale, the size of the “chunks” that create brittleness also scale, which creates new brittle things, and thus new risks and new investments.
+As you scale up the size of the “chunks” that create brittleness also scale up, which creates new brittle things, and thus new risks and new investments.
 For example, with $260M in revenue in 2016, still growing at a blistering 60%/year, with a thousand employees, Hubspot was not brittle in any of the ways outlined above.
 But they recognized that they were a single-product company.
-At that scale, that’s a brittle thing: if there were a sea-change in the market for inbound marketing software, that could be fatal to Hubspot.
+At that scale, that’s a Brittle Point: if there were a sea-change in the market for inbound marketing software, that could be fatal to Hubspot.
 It also limits long-term growth as the market matures and saturates.
-The way out—the redundancy—was to become a multi-product company, but not where one product is still 95% of revenue.
+The way out—the redundancy—was to become a multi-product company.
+Furthermore, the second product had to scale at least as well as the first one; it’s still a Brittle Point if one product is 95% of revenue.
 They attacked that problem, and in 2024 it’s clear that they succeeded3.

 3 See this article for data and discussion.